 Who are we kidding?
 Our true goal was to eat our collective weight in pasta.
 The rest was a delicious bonus.

 Proving yet another age-old adage that ‘Rome wasn’t built in a day’, it took us five full days to eat our way through the city.
 However, instead of building a city, we built the groundwork for this guide by eating the best food in Rome along with some tasty beverages to wash it all down.

 Our History with Rome

 Rome holds a special place in our hearts.
-It was the first Italian city we visited together and Daryl’s introduction to the food paradise known as Italy.
+It was the first Italian city we visited together and Daryl’s introduction to eating in the food paradise known as Italy.
 Upon our arrival, we were greeted by rain as we entered the ancient city inundated by robed clergy in town for a bishop’s funeral.